Frequently Asked Questions

 No Cost to You: Merchants pay no membership fees or annual dues for membership in the UATP.

-More Corporate Business: Merchants are eligible to earn revenues from corporations around the world that use the UATP card exclusively to pay for their business airline and rail travel.
+More Corporate Business: Merchants are eligible to earn revenues from corporations around the world that use the UATP card exclusively to pay for their air, rail or travel agency payments.

 Better Customer Service: UATP is a global product used by corporations around the world.
 You can provide better service to your corporate clients by accepting the UATP card when it is their preferred form of payment.